-Associate Professor Victoria Stodden presented her research on reproducibility at the White House National Science and Technology Council (NSTC) Conference, "Building Bridges Across the S&T Enterprise," which was held on June 13-14 at the National Institutes for Health in Bethesda, Maryland.
+Associate Professor Victoria Stodden presented her research on reproducibility at the White House National Science and Technology Council (NSTC) Conference, "Building Bridges Across the S&T Enterprise," which was held on June 13-14 at the National Institutes of Health in Bethesda, Maryland.
 The conference brought together science and technology (S&T) leaders to share best practices and build collaboration across the Federal S&T enterprise.

 Stodden was a presenter and the moderator for the panel, “Supporting Public Access,” which examined the challenges and strategies for making information publicly accessible and data systems interoperable to facilitate R&D, improve healthcare outcomes, and promote greater scientific progress.
 In her presentation, she reviewed highlights from the recently released National Academies Report on Reproducibility and Replication that she coauthored.